wayfinding-robots/wayfinding-robots.github.io/README.md

 - [A robotic wayfinding system for the visually impaired](), *Conference on Innovative Applications of Artifical Intelligence*, 2004
 - [Multiobjective Navigation of a Guide Mobile Robot for the Visually Impaired Based on Intention Inference of Obstacles](https://doi.org/10.1023/A:1008990105090), *Autonomous Robots*, 2001

-### Robots crossed with Augmented White Canes
+### Robots mixed with (Augmented) White Canes
 - [A Depth-Enhanced Visual Intertial Odometry for a Robotic Navigation Aid for Blind People](), *IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) Workshop on Visual-Inertial Navigation: Challenges and Applications*, 2019
 - [Human-Robot Interaction for Assisted Wayfinding of a Robotic Navigation Aid for the Blind](https://doi.org/10.1109/HSI47298.2019.8942612), *IEEE International Conference on Human System Interaction (HSI)*, 2019
-- [Co-Robotic Cane: A New Robotic Navigation Aid for the Visually Impaired](https://doi.org/10.1109/MSMC.2015.2501167), *IEEE Systems, Man, and Cybernetics Magazine*, 2016
+- [Co-Robotic Cane: A New Robotic Navigation Aid for the Visually Impaired](https://doi.org/10.1109/MSMC.2015.2501167), *IEEE Systems, Man, and Cybernetics Magazine (SMC)*, 2016
 - [A Co-Robotic Cane for blind navigation](https://doi.org/10.1109/SMC.2014.6974058), *IEEE International Conference on Systems, Man, and Cybernetics (SMC)*, 2014

-### Robots crossed with Wearables
+### Robots mixed with Wearables
 - [The Aerial Guide Dog: A Low-Cognitive-Load Indoor Electronic Travel Aid for Visually Impaired Individuals](https://www.mdpi.com/1424-8220/24/1/297), *MDPI Sensors*, 2024
-- [Running Guidance for Visually Impaired People Using Sensory Augmentation Technology Based Robotic System](https://doi.org/10.1109/LRA.2023.3294718), *IEEE Robotics and Automation Letters*, 2023
+- [Running Guidance for Visually Impaired People Using Sensory Augmentation Technology Based Robotic System](https://doi.org/10.1109/LRA.2023.3294718), *IEEE Robotics and Automation Letters (RA-L)*, 2023
 - [Robotic Guidance System for Visually Impaired Users Running Outdoors Using Haptic Feedback](https://doi.org/10.1109/IROS51168.2021.9636567), *IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*, 2021
-- [Hierarchical and Safe Motion Control for Cooperative Locomotion of Robotic Guide Dogs and Humans: A Hybrid Systems Approach](https://doi.org/10.1109/LRA.2019.2939719), *IEEE Robotics and Automation Letters*, 2020
+- [Hierarchical and Safe Motion Control for Cooperative Locomotion of Robotic Guide Dogs and Humans: A Hybrid Systems Approach](https://doi.org/10.1109/LRA.2019.2939719), *IEEE Robotics and Automation Letters (RA-L)*, 2020
 - [The design and implementation of a walking assistant system with vibrotactile indication and voice prompt for the visually impaired](https://doi.org/10.1109/ROBIO.2013.6739885), *IEEE International Conference on Robotics and Biomimetics (ROBIO)*, 2013
-- [Electrocutaneous Communication in a Guide Dog Robot (MELDOG)](https://doi.org/10.1109/TBME.1985.325561), *IEEE Transactions on Biomedical Engineering*, 1985
+- [Electrocutaneous Communication in a Guide Dog Robot (MELDOG)](https://doi.org/10.1109/TBME.1985.325561), *IEEE Transactions on Biomedical Engineering (TBME)*, 1985

-### Robots crossed with Phones or Handhelds
+### Robots mixed with Phones or Handhelds
 - [AI Quadruped Robot Assistant for the Visually Impaired](https://doi.org/10.1109/IECON48115.2021.9589508), *IECON – Conference of the IEEE Industrial Electronics Society*, 2021
 - [Development of a Mobile Robot: Robotic Guide Dog for Aid of Visual Disabilities in Urban Environments](https://doi.org/10.1109/LARS-SBR-WRE48964.2019.00026), *IEEE Latin American Robotics Symposium (LARS), Brazilian Symposium on Robotics (SBR) and Workshop on Robotics in Education (WRE)*, 2019